 Farmington is a small city within Farmington Hills with a thriving, walkable downtown district filled with many restaurants, shops, and entertainment choices.

 The City of Farmington is located in Southeast Michigan in the southern part of Oakland County and is a small city within Farmington Hills.

-The central business district centered at the intersection of Grand River Avenue and Farmington Road and has a quaint historic appearance.
+The central business district is centered at the intersection of Grand River Avenue and Farmington Road and has a quaint historic appearance.
 Downtown Farmington is vibrant and walkable with a multitude of shops, restaurants, and activities throughout the year, such as the Farmington Farmers Market.
 It’s also home to the old-school Farmington Civic Theater, which has been a fixture in Metro Detroit since the 1940s, and the Farmington Brewing Company.

 The residential neighborhoods within the city have varied characteristics.
 A positive attribute to the city is the mixture of housing type, size, age, price, and feel, ranging from historic to modern.
 This provides housing opportunities for a full range of family sizes and incomes, as well as resident age groups.
-This mixture includes smaller homes on small lots, large homes, townhouses, condominiums, and apartments.
+This mixture includes smaller homes, large homes, townhouses, condominiums, and apartments.

 Farmington has six city parks that house different activities, such as the annual Duck Race, Youth Baseball Tournaments, ice-skating, and recreation programs shared with the City of Farmington Hills.
 Shiawassee Park offers outdoor recreation opportunities with a children’s playscape, tennis courts, baseball fields, and walking trails.
 On Friday nights during the months of June through August, Downtown Riley Park is best known for Rhythmz in Riley Park, a summertime concert series that is always well attended and provides a variety of music.